Prag8855/aab/README.md

 This project uses [mise](https://mise.jdx.dev/) to simplify dev tasks.
 It's optional.

+Run `mise install` to install required tools.

-Run `mise setup` to install local dependencies.
+Then run `mise setup` to install local dependencies, set up commit hooks, etc.

 ### Docker

-Run `mise dev`.
+Run `mise dev` to start docker, build the images, and start the project.

 This will build and start the project inside docker containers.
 The website is served at `https://localhost`.
 The frontend/backend are reloaded on changes.

 In production, run `docker compose -f docker-compose.yml -f docker-compose.prod.yml up --build -d`.
 The production configuration is slightly stricter.
-It disables debugging and reloading on changes.
+It disables debugging and reloading on changes. `mise` is not used in production.

 ### Standalone